 Adjust to the Weather Conditions, Drink Enough Water, and Wear the Proper Clothing

 If the temperature outside is too high or too low your body will have a hard time regulating its temperature and this could lead to serious health problems, even death.
-Be aware that increased heart rate, thirst, dizziness, cramps, cool and clammy skin, confusion are symptoms of hyperthermia, this can be caused by long rides in the heat.
+Be aware that increased heart rate, thirst, dizziness, cramps, cool and clammy skin, and confusion are symptoms of hyperthermia, this can be caused by long rides in the heat.

 When riding in cold conditions adjust your clothing to the low temperature outside, use 2 or 3 layers to keep warm, and use windproof jackets and pants.